Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 As we have mentioned above, there is a stark difference between the textures of filet and sirloin.

-Texture of Fillet Mignon
+Texture Of Filet Mignon

 So, if you are someone that likes milder tasting yet buttery steaks, this is the one for you!

-Texture of Sirloin Steak
+Texture Of Sirloin Steak

 On the other hand, sirloin or top sirloin is firmer and harder to chew, given its location on the cow.